 Video of Our Visit

 Here’s a short video of our visit.
 We went to Guayabo National Monument after the national park to see the ancient ruins.
-Great day trip in Turrialba!
+It was a great day exploring the two gems of Turrialba.

 When it comes to volcanoes in Costa Rica, Turrialba is one of the most extraordinary.
 You can feel the difference in the air the moment you arrive at the base of the volcano.
-It is simply astonishing to see the eruptions.
-Hopefully it will go back to sleep for the next many years so visitors can enjoy this beautiful park and hike around the base of the volcano.
+It is simply astonishing to see this active volcano in person and all the breathtaking surrounding landscapes.

 Read about other volcanoes in Costa Rica here!